 The research shows that six of the ten most abundant varieties of bacteria recognized are classified as potential pathogens, meaning they could infect humans especially those with a weak immune system like children, sick and old people.

-The truth is, cleaning your sponge tissue after use might not make it bacteria free or anything better.
-The research reviews that three of the ten dominant pathogens, which are related to potentially pathogenic varieties Moraxella osloensis and Chryseobacterium hominis were found in large proportions on kitchen sponges that were regularly sanitized.
+The truth is, cleaning your sponge tissue after use might not make it bacteria free.
+Research shows that three out of the ten dominant pathogens, which are related to potentially pathogenic varieties Moraxella osloensis and Chryseobacterium hominis, were found in large proportions on kitchen sponges that were regularly sanitized.
 It was assumed that typical sponge sanitizing techniques do not get rid of the bacteria present.
-The bacteria species left on the sponge, which are, for reasons unknown, resistant to the sanitizing techniques than the ones that got killed, multiply again and increase in number than before.
+The bacteria species left on the sponge, which are, for reasons unknown, more resistant to the sanitizing techniques than the ones that got killed, multiply and increase in number.

 This is quite similar to the use of antibiotics, where some bacteria grow resistance to a drug and survive their attacks.